Tom Kim going places in a hurry, among leaders at Wyndham - WHIZ News

 “I’m so far out of it, it doesn’t even matter at this point,” he said.
 “I’ve been dealing with this injury for a while.
 I know what’s wrong now.
 I just need time to deal with it.
 So right now it’s just trying to find a little form, a little confidence to spring me into this fall.”

-Rickie Fowler looks to be getting time off he doesn’t want.
+Rickie Fowler is getting time off he doesn’t want.
 He had three straight bogeys early in his second round and rallied for a 69.
-That left him at even par for the tournament and unlikely to make the cut.
+That left him at even par for the tournament to miss the cut.
 Fowler is the equivalent of No. 123 and most likely would fall out of the top 125, missing the postseason for the second straight year.

+Brian Stuard started at No. 137 in the FedEx Cup and followed his opening 65 with a 68, two shots off the lead.
+A strong weekend would allow him to get into the top 125.

 DIVOTS: Jason Day withdrew because of an illness.
 He had opened with a 67. … Former Masters champion Danny Willett was headed for a missed cut and will finish out of the top 125. … Players who have joined Saudi-backed LIV Golf and were suspended will not count toward the final 125 in the FedEx Cup.